South Slave Divisional Education Council

-The South Slave Divisional Education Council (SSDEC) is the organizational entity responsible for the administration of public schools within the South Slave Region of the Northwest Territories, Canada.
+The South Slave Divisional Education Council (SSDEC) is the public school board for the South Slave Region of the Northwest Territories, Canada.
 Its responsibility includes all schools within the five communities of the South Slave (with the exception of École Boréale in Hay River).
 Specifically, it is responsible for schools in the communities of Fort Resolution, Fort Smith, K'atl'odeche First Nation, Hay River, and Łutselk'e.
-Given the vast distances between communities, and the relatively small populations, the eight schools of the South Slave range in enrolment from 60 to 250 students.
-Although considered part of the South Slave Region by other departments of the Government of the Northwest Territories, the communities of Fort Providence and Kakisa are served by the Deh Cho Divisional Education Council and not the SSDEC.
+Given the vast distances between communities, and the relatively small populations, the eight schools of the South Slave range in enrolment from 60 to 240 students with a total of 1,300.
+Although considered part of the South Slave Region by other departments of the Government of the Northwest Territories, the communities of Fort Providence and Kakisa are served by the Dehcho Divisional Education Council and not the SSDEC.

 Organizational relationships

 The South Slave Divisional Education Council (SSDEC) was created in 1991 alongside five local District Education Authorities (DEAs) in each of the major communities of the South Slave Region.
 These five DEAs are responsible for setting Council goals and priorities, while the SSDEC is responsible for implementing their decisions within the schools.
 Both the SSDEC and the five community DEAs are granted power by the Government of the Northwest Territories through the Education Act.
+As of May 2025 the board is made up of chair, Pennie Pokiak (Hay River), Lisa Miersch (Fort Resolution), Crystal McKinnon (Fort Smith), Josie Tourangeau (K'atl'odeche First Nation), and Iris Catholique (Łutselk'e).